 One of the most populous cities of Germany and capital for the state of Saxony, Dresden is also well recognised as a cultural and art capital.
 Started as a linear pottery culture at around 7500 BC, to be recognised as the centre of modern European art till 1933, the city has a long cultural heritage embedded within its evolution.
-The riverfront capital showcases excellent baroque architecture, making it a must-visit destination for architects.
+The riverfront capital showcases excellent baroque architecture, making Dresden an excellent place to visit for architects.

 One of the oldest buildings in Dresden, it indeed is a treat for every architect and historian.
 The palace is situated in the heart of the city, has witnessed a long monarchy of 400 years.
 Being the display and a symbol of royalty, baroque architecture is indeed highly celebrated.
 Few Slavic references from its history are visible in the exteriors in the form of few green onion domes.